ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-persist/supported-data-stores.md

 Below are the ways you can provide the data store for each client generation option.

 1. Integrate the client API generation with the package build.
-In-memory is the default data store for `bal persist`.
-Therefore, you do not need to explicitly specify the data store when you are using it with `bal build`.
+The default data store used in the package build is the in-memory data store.
+Therefore, you do not need to specify the data store explicitly when using it with `bal build`.

    ```shell
    $ bal persist add [--datastore inmemory]